 Massive blast rips through Beirut, killing 78 and injuring thousands

-A huge blast in port warehouses near central Beirut storing highly explosive material killed 78 people, injured nearly 4,000 and sent shockwaves that shattered windows, smashed masonry and shook the ground across the Lebanese capital.
+A powerful blast in port warehouses near central Beirut storing highly explosive material killed 78 people, injured nearly 4,000 and sent seismic shockwaves that shattered windows, smashed masonry and shook the ground across the Lebanese capital.
 Officials said they expected the death toll to rise further after Tuesday's blast as emergency workers dug through rubble to rescue people and remove the dead.
-It was the most powerful explosion in years to hit Beirut, which is already reeling from an economic crisis and a surge in coronavirus infections.
+It was the most powerful explosion in years in Beirut, which is already reeling from an economic crisis and a surge in coronavirus infections.

-President Michel Aoun said that 2,750 tonnes of ammonium nitrate had been stored for six years at the port without safety measures and said it was "unacceptable".
+President Michel Aoun said that 2,750 tonnes of ammonium nitrate, used in fertilisers and bombs, had been stored for six years at the port without safety measures, and said it was "unacceptable".
 He called for an emergency cabinet meeting on Wednesday and said a two-week state of emergency should be declared.

 "What we are witnessing is a huge catastrophe," the head of Lebanon's Red Cross George Kettani told broadcaster Mayadeen.
 "There are victims and casualties everywhere."
 Hours after the blast, which struck shortly after 6 p.m.
 (1500 GMT), a fire still blazed in the port district, casting an orange glow across the night sky as helicopters hovered and ambulance sirens sounded across the capital.

-A security source said victims were taken for treatment outside the city because Beirut hospitals were packed with wounded.
+A security source said victims were taken for treatment outside the city because Beirut hospitals were overwhelmed with wounded.
 Ambulances from the north and south of the country and the Bekaa valley to the east were called in to help.
-The blast was so big that some residents in the city, where memories of heavy shelling during the 1975 to 1990 civil war live on, thought an earthquake had struck.
-Dazed, weeping and wounded people walked through streets searching for relatives.
+The huge blast revived memories of the 1975-90 civil war and its aftermath, when Lebanese endured heavy shelling, car bombings and Israeli air raids.
+Some residents thought an earthquake had struck.
+Dazed, weeping and injured people walked through streets searching for relatives.

 ALSO READ